 This is a challenging Vinyasa-based style of yoga focused on building core strength to move you to the next level on the mat.
 Throughout class you’ll practice progressively more challenging poses in this active and intense practice.
 As always, modifications are welcome.
 You don’t have to consider yourself a level 2 student to attend this class however some prior yoga experience required.

-Mobility & Strength Conditioning (all levels & beginners welcome, no experience required)
+Yoga Sculpt (all levels & beginners welcome, no experience required)

 Strong Slow Yoga (all levels & beginners welcome, no experience required)